The Covid-19 has changed a lot not only our personal lives but also the way of working in this environment and the creativity of most projects.

 Is Covid-19 testing required before shooting?

-Rapid Covid swab recommended by all Production Company associations 48hrs before the shooting (weekly if on long formats), measurement of temperature obliged every day.
+Rapid Covid swab 48hrs before the shooting (twice a week if on long formats), temperature measurement mandatory every day.

 What are the agreed safety protocols?

-Here is what is generally required in workplaces: rapid covid swab 48hrs before set, Covid manager (has the responsibility of monitoring that the activities on set are in full respect of it), surgical and FFP2 masks, hand gels, 1 meter distance, sanitization and hygienic environment, individually packed meals, measurement of body temperature.
+Rapid Covid swab 48hrs before set, Covid manager (has the responsibility of monitoring that the activities on set are in full respect of it), surgical and FFP2 masks, hand gels, 1 meter distance, sanitization and hygienic environment, individually packed meals, daily temperature measurement.

 What is recommended to have available: disposable body-covers, extra thermometers, nurses, individual transport.